Our Passengers

 Doorstep Rides

-We have recently starting up our ‘Doorstep Rides’ service in Lowedges and Jordanthorpe, offering rides to people living independently but who find it tricky to get out.
+We also run a ‘Doorstep Rides’ service in Lowedges and Jordanthorpe, offering rides to people of any age living independently but who find it tricky to get out.
 We are collaborating with The Terminus Initiative who provide an introduction service for us, and a pilot is matched with an interested local resident.
 We start with a short taster session just outside the person’s home.
 If everyone enjoys it, each pilot and resident arranges a number of rides over a couple of months, visiting parks such as Greenhill Park and Graves Park.
 Friends and partners are very welcome to come along.
-If you are interested in arranging rides for yourself or other people please contact Joy at the Terminus Initiative: 0759 9010 452 or http://www.terminusinitiative.org or via Facebook.
+If you are interested in arranging rides for yourself or other people please contact Joy at the Terminus Initiative http://www.terminusinitiative.org or via Facebook.

 We are also very keen to recruit new pilots specifically for the Doorstep Rides and who would enjoy working in a one-to-one way and preferably living local or nearby to S8.